cere-io/cere-wallet-client/packages/embed-wallet/README.md

 - `name` - the user name (only available in case of social login `Google` or `Facebook`)
 - `profileImage` - the user avatar (only available in case of social login `Google` or `Facebook`)
 - `idToken` - the `ID Token` with which the user was authenticated on the verifier
+- `isNewUser` - `true` if the user connects his wallet to the DApp for the first time, otherwise `false`

 ```ts
 const userInfo = await wallet.getUserInfo();